-- Ask good questions that help students explore their own values and needs or make informed decisions.
+- Ask good questions that help students explore their own values and needs, or make informed decisions.

 - Contact mentor program staff if there is a concern with the mentoring relationship.

 There is no expectation that internships or employment will result from this experience.

-Program Structure and Timeline (2019-20)
+Program Structure and Timeline (2020-21)

-|August 13–September 13||Mentor Application Open|
+|August 3–September 18||Mentor Application Open|

-|September 3–13||Mentee/Student Application Open|
+|September 8–September 18||Mentee/Student Application Open|

 |October 14||Mentees/students and mentors will receive their match information via email|

-|April 30||Mentoring Program closes|
+|April 30||CCAPS Mentor Program officially closes|

-|May 1||All mentors and mentees will be required to complete an evaluation at the end of the program.|
+|May 1||All mentors and mentees/students will be required to complete an evaluation at the end of the program.|